sekharlee/txt2html/README.md

 ## txt2html

-It convert any text file to an html docuemnt.
-It help for pentester to view output in browser.
+It convert any text file to an html document.
+It help for pentesters to view output in browser.

 ## dependencies